“That mouth’s gonna get you killed someday.”

-With those words, he pulls a carving knife out from his jacket and swiftly saws open Josh’s belly with a too practiced-feeling air.
-Blood messily gushes everywhere.
-The stench that wafts up Em’s bloody-crusted nose is beyond foul as the man loses control of his bowels.
-Piss and shit gets everywhere as he writhes, flops, and screams raggedly like a gutted fish.
-There’s a hideous scrape-crunch as Maneater messily saws, pries, and punches his way through Josh’s gorily exposed ribcage, then rips out the man’s still-beating heart with his bare hands.
-Even Cash Money stares dumbfoundedly as the the giant roars like a gorilla, thrusts it into his mouth, and then messily gnashes, chews, and swallows.
-Blood freely runs down his meaty chins like wet drool as he licks his lips.
+With those words, he pulls a carving knife out from his jacket and swiftly saws open Josh’s belly with a practiced-feeling air.
+Blood messily spurts everywhere.
+Red flecks Em’s face and clothes.
+The stench that wafts up his already bloody-crusted nose is beyond foul as Josh loses control of his bowels.
+Piss and shit gets everywhere as he writhes, flops, and screams like a fish being gutted.
+There’s a hideous scrape-crunch as Maneater saws, pries, and punches his way through Josh’s gorily exposed ribcage, then rips out the man’s still-beating heart with his bare hands.
+Even Cash Money stares dumbfoundedly as the giant mafioso roars like a gorilla, thrusts the heart into his mouth, and then messily gnashes, chews, and swallows.
+Blood freely runs down his meaty chins like drool as he licks his lips.

-He sniffs the air for a moment, then seizes Em and Cash Money by their throats in each of his hands and grinds out, “Guns don’t stop me.
-Walls don’t stop me.
+He sniffs the air for a moment.
+Then he seizes Em and Cash Money by their throats in each of his hands and grinds out, “Guns don’t stop me.
 Cops don’t stop me.
 God don’t stop me.”

 Blood and chewed-up pieces of heart fleck from the giant’s mouth as he raves,

 “You fuck us.
 I come for you.
 I find you.
-Anywhere.
+Find you anywhere.
 I kill you.
 I kill your family.
 I kill your dog.
 I kill your dog’s family.
 I eat them all.
 Slow.
 You watch.
 Then I eat you.
 Slow.
 Then you die.
 Slow.
 That’s how I fuck you.
 How I fucked God.”

 “No more God.
 I killed Him.
-I ate Him.
+Ate Him.
 Angels.
+Jesus.
 Peter.
-Jesus.
 Mary.
-Screamed.
-I ate them too.
+Ate them too.
+Fuck them too.
+Like Him.
 I fucked Him.
-I am now God.
+Ate Him.
+I am God.
 I am God.”

-Emmett: “You’re God!” he croaks.
+Emmett: “You’re God!”
+Em croaks.
 “You’re God and church and the president!”